What is Diction?

 Diction is the verbal choice a writer makes to communicate their own particular story or point of view.
 The words selected, along with their arrangement in a paragraph or sentence all make up the distinct style of the author.
 The words you choose determine the diction you're using.

-There are seven types of diction:
+There are eight types of diction:

-Formal - text that demonstrates a professional tone is usually used in business or essay writing.
+Text that demonstrates a professional tone is usually used in business or essay writing.

 Hello, young lady.
 It is a pleasure to make your acquaintance.
 How are you today?